pauliceia/vgiws/doc/api/import.md

     - 404 (Not Found): Not found any layer with the passed f_table_name.
 It is needed to create a layer with the f_table_name before of using this function.
     - 404 (Not Found): Not found .prj inside the zip.
     - 409 (Conflict): File is not a zip file.
-    - 409 (Conflict): It was not possible to find the EPSG of the Shapefile.
+    - 409 (Conflict): It was not possible to find one EPSG from the .prj.
-    - 409 (Conflict): Invalid .prj.
+    - 409 (Conflict): There is not a list of codes in the result.
+So it is an invalid .prj.
     - 409 (Conflict): Conflict of f_table_name.
 The table name is a reserved word.
 Please, rename it.
     - 409 (Conflict): The Shapefile has the 'version' or 'changeset_id' attribute.
 Please, rename them.
     - 409 (Conflict): Shapefile is not inside the default city of the project.